rudranaik/bolt_AEL/README.md

 - Log viewer to review all past entries
 - Data export functionality (CSV format)
 - Clean, intuitive user interface
+- Notification permission warnings
+- Customizable emotion labels

 ## Installation Instructions

 ### For Development:

-1. Clone or download this repository
+1. Clone this repository
+2. Run `npm install` to install dependencies
-2. Open Chrome and navigate to `chrome://extensions/`
+3. Open Chrome and navigate to `chrome://extensions/`
-3. Enable "Developer mode" using the toggle in the top right
+4. Enable "Developer mode" using the toggle in the top right
-4. Click "Load unpacked" and select the extension folder
+5. Click "Load unpacked" and select the extension folder
-5. The extension should now appear in your Chrome toolbar
+6. The extension should now appear in your Chrome toolbar

-### Creating Icon Files

-For a complete extension, you'll need to create PNG icons in the following sizes:
-- 16x16 pixels (icons/icon16.png)
-- 48x48 pixels (icons/icon48.png)
-- 128x128 pixels (icons/icon128.png)

-You can use any image editing software to create these icons.

 ## Usage

 1. Click the extension icon in your toolbar to open the popup
+2. Enable notifications when prompted to receive check-in reminders
-2. Use the "Log" tab to record what you're doing and how you're feeling
+3. Use the "Log" tab to record what you're doing and how you're feeling
-3. View your past entries in the "History" tab
+4. View your past entries in the "History" tab
-4. Configure notification frequency in the "Settings" tab
+5. Configure notification frequency and customize emotion labels in the "Settings" tab
-5. Export your data as CSV from the "History" tab or Options page
+6. Export your data as CSV from the "History" tab

 ## Data Privacy